- Prospective Maymester Study Abroad Students

 Does HPU require a comprehensive international insurance plan?

-Your health and safety is our top priority.
+Your health and safety are our top priority.
 All students traveling abroad on official university programs will be enrolled in a comprehensive international medical insurance plan and risk management program.
-The premium for this plan, $325 per semester, will be billed to your student account as the International Health and Safety Fee.
+The premium for this plan, $325 per semester or $220 per Global Experience or Maymester study abroad program, will be billed to your student account as the International Health and Safety Fee.
 This is a two-part plan: the international medical insurance component is provided through GeoBlue; the risk management program is provided through International SOS.
 Students will be provided full details about the comprehensive plan during pre-departure orientation, including details on how to arrange treatment due to illness, register all international travel, access mental health assistance, and take advantage of safety and security resources prior to departure and during your time abroad.